bioinform/somaticseq/utilities/dockered_pipelines/README.md

 --snv-classifier   /PATH/TO/snvClassifier.RData \
 --indel-classifier /PATH/TO/indelClassifier.RData
 ```

-* As things are currently set up, training mode is best run seperately because we don't have a workflow engine to manage and then merge the result of each thread.
-You may invoke ```--train-somaticseq``` here, but SomaticSeq will train on each thread.
-Now if you use just a single thread (e.g., ```--threads 1``` is the default), you may train it just fine.

 ### Tumor-only Workflows (i.e., no matched normal)
 Our tumor-only workflows are not as well validated as the tumor-normal workflows, but SomaticSeq does support it.